Thursday, 19 December 2024

 A shift towards services

 Apple is exploring new ways to generate revenue as hardware improvements become less frequent.
 According to Gurman, the company’s long-term strategy involves launching extra features under a paid subscription model.
-These features, potentially marketed under the name ‘Apple Intelligence+’, could offer users a more comprehensive and advanced experience.
+These features, potentially marketed under the name ‘Apple Intelligence+’, could offer users a more comprehensive and advanced AI experience.

 In this model, Apple may also receive a share of the subscription revenue from each AI partner it collaborates with.
-Gurman adds that a partnership with for Apple Intelligence is expected to be revealed later this year.
+Gurman adds that a with Google for Apple Intelligence is expected to be revealed later this year.
 This partnership could bring Google’s advanced AI capabilities to Apple users, further enhancing the value of the subscription.

 I am not alone in this approach

-Apple is not the only tech giant considering a subscription model for AI features.
-Samsung has indicated that some of its Galaxy AI features will be free until the end of 2025, suggesting that Samsung might start charging for certain features in 2026.
+Apple is not the only tech giant considering a subscription model for AI features. has indicated that some of its Galaxy AI features will be free until the end of 2025, suggesting that Samsung might start charging for certain features in 2026.

 During a recent media briefing, T.M.
 Roh, head of Samsung’s mobile business, mentioned that customers who desire more advanced AI capabilities may be willing to pay for them.
 This statement hints at the possibility of Samsung introducing paid features for Galaxy AI.